Ultimately, there isn’t one thing that affects your internet speeds but a combination of many factors.

 According to OFCOM's (the UK regulator of the communications sector) bi-annual survey, as of May 2020, the average download speed is 71.8Mbps while the average upload speed is 14.2Mbps.

-If you’d like to understand more about internet speeds in general check out our article here.
+If you’d like to understand more, check out our article on internet speeds.

 The type of broadband connection